Columbus, OH Cost of Living (2026)

 Cities with Similar Cost of Living

-Columbus has a cost of living index of 90, about 10% below the national average.
-The housing index is 78, meaningfully below baseline.
-A one-bedroom apartment in Columbus rents for around $950 to $1,300 per month, and median home prices in the metro hover around $270,000.
+Columbus has a cost of living index of 93, about 7% below the national average.
+The housing index is 93.1, so housing still does a lot to shape the local budget.
+Typical apartment rent is about $1,468 a month, and median home values are around $505,881.
 The median household income is approximately $62,000.
 Columbus is one of the few Rust Belt cities that has seen consistent population and economic growth in recent decades, driven by Ohio State University, a strong healthcare sector, and growing technology employment from companies like Nationwide and JPMorgan Chase's large campus.

 Ohio has a progressive state income tax, and Columbus has a 2.5% city income tax for residents.
 The combined state and local burden is moderate.
 Workers in specific Columbus suburbs should check whether their municipality has its own income tax, as many do, with credit structures to avoid full double taxation.
 Property taxes in Franklin County are reasonable, with effective rates typically around 1.5 to 1.8% of assessed value.